 What Kinds of Things Do People Share?

 To get readers, you need the viral nature of the internet to work in your favor.
-Right now, it’s not.
-Your voice is being drowned out by endless stream of content.
+You will also need a fast upload connection so you can post whenever, so it would be great if you got one of the best wireless routers.
+Right now, your voice is being drowned out by endless stream of content.
 People are not seeing what you’re writing.
 It can be challenging to swim past the break, and a lot of bloggers get stuck in the churn, their latest post barely getting air before being whisked away by the latest wave.